joel113/argocd-k8s-demo/README.md

 This repository is a minimal demo showing how to deploy a Java Quarkus app with Argo CD using Kustomize overlays for test, int, and prod stages.

+With this project I want to explore the features of [argocd](https://github.com/argoproj/argo-cd).

 What is included:

 - Minimal Quarkus app (port 8080) that returns JSON {message, env}